3DPrintDemon/Demon_Essentials_Voron_2.4_Edition/README.md

 - https://www.youtube.com/watch?v=5wJff-hY90s

-Then you will need to set your instance to be able to control your Pi’s GPIO pins as mentioned previously in this document.
-You need to choose which 2 pins to use.
+You will need ensure that you have set your instance to be able to control your Pi’s GPIO pins as mentioned previously in this document.
+You then need to choose which 2 GPIO pins on your Rpi to use to control the relay, connect both of them to your chosen GPIO pins along with a ground pin.
+Then if you wish you can add a physical momentary switch to a 3rd GPIO pin & another ground pin.
+Then mount it somewhere of your choice on your printer.
+This button will act as an instant on button & re-power the printer with a single push, norammly you have to manually switch both pins on yourself but now Moonraker will now activate both pins at the same time for you!
+Magic!

+## Setup

 Then you need to SSH into your pi & run:
 ```
 sudo nano /boot/config.txt
 ```